Specific tasks during migration

 2. If the IPP Gateway daemon is running, its configuration should be migrated to the target server.

-where 631 is the default port.
+2. Verify that the gateway is working by opening a browser and entering the following web address: http://serverhostname:631/printers, where 631 is the default port.
+Replace serverhostname with the DNS hostname of the system where the IPP gateway daemon is running.
 If the daemon is using a different port, specify the number of the port you are using.
 If the gateway is working correctly, you should see a list of the printers that are available through the gateway.
-All of the InfoPrint destinations should be listed there.
+All InfoPrint Manager destinations should be listed there.
 Then you need to find the address (URL) of the destination you can print to.

 3. If your InfoPrint Manager environment has two InfoPrint Manager systems in different name spaces on the same machine, you need to start an IPP gateway daemon for each InfoPrint Manager system.